To help avoid race-to-the-bottom price

 The key issues I commonly encounter are:

-2. Lack of clarity on strengths versus differentiators: One is what you're good at but not unique in.
-The other is, you guessed it, areas where you're different from, and outperform, your competitors.
+2. Mixing strengths with differentiators: One is what you're good at but not necessarily unique in.
+The other is where you're truly different from your competitors.

-3. Generic 'differentiators': I'd be a rich man if I could have a £/$/Euro for every time I hear MDs and Directors of Sales and Marketing say, "Where we're different is service and our people."
+3. Generic 'differentiators': I'd be a rich man if I could have a £/$/Euro for every time I hear leaders say, "Where we're different is service and our people."
 Pretty much every company thinks they're great in this area.
 Very few, however, are truly different from the rest and, more to the point, can prove it.
 Which leads nicely to...

 4. Evidence: There's often a lack of hard proof supporting the differentiator.
 Therefore, it's just viewed as a claim which won't stand up to scrutiny.